Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Abstract

 \section{Abstract}

 Understanding physical phenomena at the intersection of quantum mechanics and general relativity remains a major challenge in modern physics.
 While various experimental approaches have been proposed to probe quantum systems in curved spacetime, most focus on the Newtonian regime, leaving post-Newtonian effects such as frame dragging largely unexplored.
 In this study, we propose and theoretically analyze an experimental scheme to investigate how post-Newtonian gravity affects quantum systems.
-We consider two setups: (i) a quantum clock interferometry configuration designed to detect the gravitational field of a rotating mass, and (ii) a scheme exploring whether such effects could mediate entanglement between quantum systems.
+We consider two setups: (i) a quantum clock interferometry setup designed to detect the gravitational field of a rotating mass, and (ii) a scheme exploring whether such effects could be used to generate gravity-induced entanglement.
 Due to the symmetry of the configuration, the proposed setup is insensitive to Newtonian gravitational contributions but remains sensitive to the frame-dragging effect.
-Assuming the validity of the quantum equivalence principle, this approach may provide insights not only into the quantum nature of gravity but also into whether spacetime itself exhibits quantum properties.
-However, our analysis reveals that, within realistic experimental parameters, the expected effects are too small to be detected.
-We discuss possible interpretations of this undetectability, and its implications for tests of quantum gravity.
+Furthermore, our scheme allows for testing whether the observed gravity-induced entanglement is consistent with the quantum equivalence principle.
+While the predicted effects appear too small to detect with current technology, our scheme offers a starting point for future experiments probing post-Newtonian quantum gravitational effects.